How-To Creole

 Li te di tout timoun yo, “Poukisa nou rate bis la?”

-He asked all the kids, "Why did you miss the bus?"
+He asked all the children, “Why did you miss the bus?”

-The fact that Haitian Creole uses the same set of pronouns for different situations can seem confusing at first.
-But, in some ways, it's a actually a good thing.
+The fact that Haitian Creole uses the same pronouns in several different situations can seem confusing at first.
+However, in some ways, it is actually helpful.

 Newer Post Older Post Home